jegadeesh2001/Image-Captioning/README.md

 - [x] Merge Architecture using LSTM and CNN for Image Captioning
 - [x] Model Training
 - [x] Model Evaluation on Test data using BLEU Score
-- [x] Displaying the eend results in Web App built using Streamlit
+- [x] Displaying the end results in Web App built using Streamlit

 ## Datasets and Pre-trained Models Used